COVID-19: Human Rights Implications of Digital Certificates for Health Status Verification

 The technologies adopted during the current pandemic will have a lasting impact on our societies.
 They will shape how we respond to the trade-offs between data privacy, human rights, and public health interests.
 This project will evaluate whether and how digital certificates for health status affect our enjoyment of data privacy and the protection of our human rights, assessing whether there are effective ways to mitigate any potential risks for these rights, thus informing decision-making in this area of crucial national interest.

-Covid-19 health status certificates: Policy recommendations on data privacy and human rights
+- Covid-19 health status certificates: Policy recommendations on data privacy and human rights.
+Infographic and report

 View video: Dr Beduschi speaking to CNN International about Covid-19 Digital Health Passports